auth0/docs/articles/rules/current/index.md

 ### Using the Configuration Object

-The global `configuration` object is available in your rules if you wish to save some commonly used items, such as credentials, URLs, etc, that might be subject to change or that you wish to keep out of your Rule code.
+The global `configuration` object is available in your rules if you wish to save some commonly used items, such as credentials, URLs, and so on, that might be subject to change or that you wish to keep out of your Rule code.

 The following example is a Rule template for sending a Slack message when a new user has signed up via Auth0: